-Ms. Brown Trickey studied journalism in the US, pursued an online social work degree and then later pursued a Bachelor of Social Work in Native Human Services from Laurentian University and Master of Social Work at Carleton University.
+Ms. Brown Trickey studied journalism in the US, and then later pursued a Bachelor of Social Work in Native Human Services from Laurentian University and Master of Social Work at Carleton University.
 Recipient of four Honorary Doctorates, she has been awarded the Lifetime Achievement Tribute by the Canadian Race Relations Foundation, the International Wolf award, and with the Little Rock Nine, the NAACP Spingarn Medal and the Congressional Gold Medal.
 She served in the Clinton Administration as Deputy Assistant Secretary for Workforce Diversity at the Department of Interior, and was the Shipley Visiting Writer for Heritage Studies at Arkansas State University.
 For the past ten years she has been a nonviolence and anti-racism facilitator for Sojourn to the Past, a ten-day interactive history experience for high school students.

 Photo of Little Rock protest (public domain), via Wikimedia Commons.